learn-co-curriculum/dsc-parallel-and-distributed-computing-with-mapreduce/README.md

-# Parallel and Distributed Computing with MapReduce
+# Parallel and Distributed Computing with Map-Reduce

 ## Introduction